-Research: Federal regulations define research as: "a systematic investigation... designed to develop or contribute to generalizable knowledge."
-[45 CFR 46.102(d)]
+Research: Federal regulations define research as: "a systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge.
+Activities that meet this definition constitute research for purposes of this policy, whether or not they are conducted or supported under a program that is considered research for other purposes.
+For example, some demonstration and service programs may include research activities."
+[45 CFR 46.102(I)]